Upskilling mothers to provide for their kids with special needs.

-With countless potential target audiences, we pinpointed the top three and developed personas, value props, and a set of features, advantages, and benefits for each.
-Then established three core uniques no one else could claim: Ubuntu Life was a locally led nonprofit business; with integrated production; and multiple ways to engage – from a stop in the Cafe, to ordering shoes online, to buying coffee at a Whole Foods.
+With countless potential target audiences, we pinpointed the top three and developed personas and value props for each.
+Next, we established three core uniques no one else could claim: Ubuntu Life was a locally-led nonprofit business; with integrated production; and multiple ways to engage – from a stop in the Cafe, to ordering shoes online, to buying coffee at a Whole Foods.

-To keep interaction points cohesive, we locked down key attributes: everything Ubuntu Life must be proudly Kenyan with 100% ethical and connected production at an upper mid-market price point.
+To keep interaction points cohesive, we locked down key attributes: everything must be proudly Kenyan with 100% ethical production at an upper mid-market price point.
 Partner brands needed limits too: companies with a demonstrated commitment to good and the same price sweet spot.
-Even as a nonprofit, Ubuntu Life had to shoulder the responsibility of looking and acting like a fashion brand.

 We wrapped it all in an authentic brand personality – a mix of Creator and Lover archetypes – to highlight their deep spiritual connection to humanity and desire to make things of enduring value.
 This identity became the framework for the go-to-market strategy, the compass for production and services, and a concept the entire Ubuntu Life team could rally around.